Isaac Paredes Player Props: Rays vs. Mariners

 - Paredes has 14 doubles, 13 home runs and 31 walks while batting .261.

-- Among qualifying hitters in MLB, he ranks 72nd in batting average, 22nd in on-base percentage, and 38th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 73rd in batting average, 23rd in on-base percentage, and 37th in slugging.

+- Paredes has picked up a hit in 41 of 74 games this season, with multiple hits 17 times.

-- Paredes has driven in a run in 29 games this season (39.2%), including seven games with more than one RBI (9.5%).
-He has also driven home three or more of his team's runs in six contests.
+- Paredes has had at least one RBI in 39.2% of his games this season (29 of 74), with more than one RBI seven times (9.5%).
+He has also been responsible for three or more of his team's runs in six contests.

-- In 29 of 74 games this season, he has scored, and 10 of those games included multiple runs.
+- He has scored in 29 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.